denzhel/denzhel.github.io/_posts/2020-06-27-terraform-ecr-lifecycle-policy.md

 categories: Terraform
 ---

-There are numouros ways of applying a life cycle policy to an ECR, I want to show one of them.
+There are numerous ways of applying a life cycle policy to an ECR, I want to show one of them.

 We manage the ECR list in a yml file:
 ```yml